 There are many existential risks and they can be tackled in different ways, which makes it likely that great opportunities are out there waiting to be identified.

-Many of these proposals are discussed in the body of The Precipice which you can buy here.
-We’ve also got a 3 hour interview with Toby or you can get Chapter 1 for free by joining our newsletter:
+Many of these proposals are discussed in the body of The Precipice.
+We’ve got a 3 hour interview with Toby you could listen to, or you can get a copy of the book mailed you for free by joining our newsletter:

 Policy and research recommendations